Vidhya-Majee/backend_project_1/Readme.md

 # complete backend series

-This is a video series on backend with javascript
+This is a  series of backend with javascript.